Curuz/Curuz/README.md

 ### 💫 About Me:
 ---
 Hi, I'm Ihsan!
-I'm a Person who loves Photograph (Shoot With Fujifilm XH1) and Excited exploring the world of Gadget here on GitHub
+I'm a Person who loves Photograph Nature and Vehicle (Shoot With Fujifilm XH1) and Excited exploring the world of Gadget here on GitHub

 (Currently non active)